onyekaanene/Mastering-CSS-and-HTML-Text-Elements_Unlock-the-Power-of-Text/README.md

 **7. Using HTML Text Elements for Additional Styling**

-HTML text elements like "<span>", "<strong>", and "<u>" provide additional ways to style specific parts of your text.
+HTML text elements like <strong>, and <u> provide additional ways to style specific parts of your text.
 These tags offer flexibility in how you highlight, emphasize, or differentiate portions of your content.

 **7.1 The <span> Tag**